openmusic-project/openmusic-project.github.io/openmusic/doc/om-manual/GeneralFeatures.md

   * press `i` to restore the initial size.

-Hiding the Box Contents
+### Hiding the Box Contents

 An easy way to select and move/resize the interface box is to temporarily hide their contenst with `m`.

 ![](../res/resizeuntitled1.png)

-References :

-Contents :
+## Contents :

   * [OpenMusic Documentation](OM-Documentation)
   * [OM User Manual](OM-User-Manual)